Belgium–Germany relations: History

-The modern territory of Belgium, along with Germany, had been part of the Holy Roman Empire for centuries until the end of the 18th century.
+The biggest part of modern territory of Belgium, along with the bulk of modern Germany, and other territories, had been part of the Holy Roman Empire for centuries until the end of the 18th century.
 The first king of Belgium after Belgium gained its independence in 1830 was Leopold I, who hailed from the aristocratic family of Saxe-Coburg and Gotha.
 To date, all Belgian kings stem from his lineage.

-The territory currently comprising the German-speaking community in Belgium was taken from Germany following World War I, as stipulated the Treaty of Versailles as compensation for the Allied countries.
+Leopold II who became king of the Belgians claimed the territory of the Congo River basin in Central Africa as his private possession, the Congo Free State (later became known as the Belgian Congo) as the city of Léopoldville (present-day Kinshasa) named after himself by the Belgian government.
+At the Berlin Conference led by the chancellor Otto von Bismarck in 1885, Germany acquired Rwanda, which was then incorporated into German East Africa as the city of Kigali later became a center of German administration within the territory.